riceissa/issarice.com/wiki/installing-haskell.md

 It's easy to just install `haskell-platform`, but this introduces an older version of cabal, which may or may not be annoying.
 The following is the minimal way to get things installed.

+There might be some unexpected problems when executing the commands below.
+On Linx Mint, I couldn't install `cabal-install-1.22.9.0` because `bootstrap.sh` complained about not having `transformers` version 0.4 (the Linux Mint repositories have 0.3).
+However, installing from the older `cabal-install-1.22.4.0` seems to work.
+(This is intended as an example of a problem one might run into, and not as an exhaustive list of issues.)

 ```bash
 sudo aptitude install ghc ghc-haddock zlib1g-dev # or maybe libghc-zlib
                                     # will work too; actually,